 - 2. Misconduct is considered a matter of concern to the University.
 Reports of misconduct that are labeled inappropriate, disruptive, destructive, and/or in violation of University regulations usually are made in the first instance to the Dean of Students.
 Generally, reports of academic misconduct are dealt with through the faculty chair/director of each academic department or college. - 3.
-The primary responsibility for student discipline will lie with the Dean of Students of Students.
+The primary responsibility for student discipline will lie with the Dean of Students.
 The Dean of Students may be reached in the Office of Student Development, Administration Building, Room 103, (580) 559-2208. - 4.
 East Central University recommends that complaints of misconduct be made as soon as possible after the incident has occurred, preferably within two (2) University business days.
 However, there is not a statute of limitations on filing complaints within the Office of Student Development.
 After a review of the allegations, the Dean of Students may decide to close the case without further investigation, due to insufficient, unavailable, irrelevant and/or compromised documentation. - 5.
-A student conduct body consisting of students and faculty will consider the appeal of cases resulting in suspension, expulsion, degree revocation or rescission of credit.
-This student conduct body will be designated as the "Student Conduct Committee" The Student Conduct Committee shall be composed of five (5) faculty and two (2) students. - 6.
+A hearing body consisting of students and/or faculty will consider the appeal of cases resulting in suspension, expulsion, degree revocation or rescission of credit.
+This hearing body will be designated as the "Student Conduct Committee" The Student Conduct Committee shall be composed of five (5) faculty and two (2) students. - 6.
 Any act by a properly constituted committee, at which a quorum of the committee is present, shall be binding.
-Please refer to Section III.Q.2. for further details on the composition and operations of the Student Conduct Committee. - 7.
-A designated student conduct officer or designated student conduct body will review with the accused student the nature of the complaint, relevant information and witness statements. - 8.
-The designated student conduct officer or student conduct body will also allow the accused student's version of the incident to be heard.
-When the investigation is completed, including interviewing of the accused student and alleged victim, the designated student conduct hearing body will make appropriate recommendations for the disposition of the case.
-The designated student conduct body has the responsibility and authority to take disciplinary action, if such action is appropriate.
-Any information obtained either from the accused student or other sources may be used by the designated student conduct body in determining proper action, including closing the case without action.

-- 9. The Vice President for Student Development reserves the right to intervene and/or hear any case of student misconduct. - 10.
+Please refer to Section III.Q.2.
+For further details on the composition and operations of the Student Conduct Committee. - 7.
+A designated student conduct officer or designated hearing body will review with the respondent the nature of the complaint, relevant information and witness statements. - 8.
+The designated student conduct officer or hearing body will also allow the respondent's version of the incident to be heard.
+When the investigation is completed, including interviewing of the respondent and complainant, the designated student conduct hearing body will make appropriate recommendations for the disposition of the case.
+The designated hearing body has the responsibility and authority to take disciplinary action, if such action is appropriate.
+Any information obtained either from the respondent or other sources may be used by the designated hearing body in determining proper action, including closing the case without action. - 9.
+The Vice President for Student Development reserves the right to intervene and/or hear any case of student misconduct. - 10.
 The Dean of Students shall develop policies for the administration of the student conduct program and procedural rules for student conduct hearings, which are consistent with the provisions of the Student Code of Conduct. - 11.
-Decisions made by the Dean of Students and/or a student conduct body shall be final, pending the normal appeal process.
+Decisions made by the Dean of Students and/or a hearing body shall be final, pending the normal appeal process.